 Using AI technology, Lens analyzes a picture and detects what’s in it.
 If you click an identified object, Lens brings up other relevant image results.
 Many of these link to product pages so you can continue your search or buy the item you’re interested in.
 On a mobile device screen, you can also outline any part of an image, even if it’s not preselected by Lens, to trigger related results and dive deeper on what’s in an image.

-This new AI technology increases the population of search results.
-It also encourages more image-based searches.
+All of this new AI technology encourages more image-based searches.
+It also increases the population of search results.

 And … image SEO becomes even more important.
 It’s time to optimize your images so that they can stand out.

 How to Optimize Images for SEO

-With all these changes to Google Images, how do you ensure you can get your share of visibility?
+How do you ensure you can get your share of visibility in Google Images?

 First of all, Googlebot needs to be able to crawl, index, and understand what your images are about.
 Only then can they rank.

 The latest updates to Google Images tell us that relevance and quality are more important than ever.
 That means providing the search engine with as much context as possible.

-Want to know how many visitors you get through Google Images search?
+You might be surprised to know how many visitors you already get through Google Images search.

 How to track your Google Images search traffic: